Mon – Sun: 24/7 Plumbing

 Grease and oil harm outdoor drains as they accumulate on the side walls.
 Hair and food particles get stuck to the grease, resulting in intense or stubborn blockages.

 If your kitchen sink is blocked, you can use store-bought chemicals to break down the clogs.
-They must be emptied into the drain overnight before washing with boiling water.
-Try doing this only if there is a minor blockage or the drain hasn’t overflowed.
+The chemicals must be emptied into the drain overnight before washing with boiling water.
+Try doing this only if there is a minor blockage, or the drain hasn’t overflowed.
 If it has, then you will need professional help.

 3. Old Pipelines

 Old and worn drain pipes can easily cause a blockage, so it is vital to get them checked often.
-Rust is another reason that can cause the pipes to malfunction, causing slow-draining sink blockages.
+Rust is another reason the pipes can malfunction, causing slow-draining sink blockages.
 If you have old pipelines or recently bought a fully functioning house, it is best to get plumbing services to look at the drainage system.

 They use CCTV cameras for inspection to avoid unnecessary digging or tearing down walls.
 If there are old and rusted pipes, fix them immediately, and you should not face any issues.